anderspitman/stealthcheck/README.md

-stealthcheck is a dead-simple service monitoring tool.
+stealthcheck is a dead-simple service monitoring tool in <150 lines of code with no dependencies other than Go.
+It's so simple you probably should write your own instead of using it.

+It provides an easy way to set up health checks, automatic restarts, and email alerts for failed checks.
+It has basic logging, but it will probably improve in the future.

 Everything is based off shell commands shoved into a json config file.
 For each service, you run a check command at a given interval.
 If the command returns anything other than 0, run the fail command.

 # Who watches the watchers?